With Lyme disease on the rise, people need to take special care to avoid tick encounters amid the COVID-19 crisis.

 HAVE A TICK INFESTATION IN YOUR YARD?

 We can help!
 Deer tick and dog tick infestations in house and yard are no match for our highly-trained professionals.
 We offer the safest, most thorough and effective service money can buy.
 We use only quality name-brand tick control products paired with commercial high-pressure tick sprayers.
 The end result is protection at every inch of your backyard.

 IS THERE TICK CONTROL NEAR ME?

 Do you provide tick control for acreage in my town?
 Yes!
-Tick Control, LLC serves Fairfield County and New Haven County.
+Tick Control, LLC services Fairfield County and New Haven County.
 We have tick exterminators in your neighborhood.
 If you see one of our truck, simply stop us and ask for a FREE quote.
 Our highly trained staff would be happy to serve you.

 WHY ARE THERE SO MANY TICKS IN THE NORTHEAST?
 Tick Control, LLC